mstgnz/goteway/README.md

 ## Middlewares

 Add middleware names to a route's `"middlewares"` array.
-Order matters — they are applied left to right (outermost first).
+Order matters; they are applied left to right (outermost first).

 | Name | Description |
 |------|-------------|